Some-Birb7190/rtt_fetcher/Readme.md

 &emsp;-s BHM, --station BHM&emsp;&emsp;Passing a station's CRS code through argument instead of in the .env file
 &emsp;-a 5, --amount 5&emsp;&emsp;&emsp;&emsp;&emsp;The amount of services to print out, default 5
 ## Examples:
+Output the help statement:
+`./main.py -h`

+Output the next 5 (the default amount) for the default station in ".env":
+`./main.py`

+Output the next 10 trains at a different station:
+`./main.py --amount 10 --station HHD`

+## Final notes:
+Again a huge thanks to the team at Realtime Trains as this wouldn't be possible without them.
+Yes this code is awful but I wanted to make it work and I think I did that pretty well.

+If you have any issues you would like to submit, please ensure that the problem relates to the code itself (EG malfunction or something failing) rather than a system specific one (EG it doesn't run on Windows whatever).